melwinalm/vs-table/README.md

   - **defaultSort** - `object`

     You can define the default sorting.
+By default sort is disabled.
 This can be defined using the below properties.

     - **sortField** - `string`